-Recruitment agencies do face a unique set of circumstances when buying insurance.
-Yes normal office cover and general liability cover is required for their own staff, but they can often be responsible for the workers they place as well.
+Recruitment agencies face a unique set of circumstances when buying insurance.
+Yes, normal office cover and general liability cover is required for their own staff, but they can often be responsible for the workers they place as well.
 They need a policy that offers explicit cover for vicarious liability, cover for standard and non-standard contracts, a specifically designed office package and a clear distinction between an agency’s own staff and the candidates they place.

-Recruitment, staffing, and employment is a growing sector even in the current economic climate and the insurance industry has had to understand that this industry needs specialist coverage.
+Recruitment, staffing and employment is a growing sector even in the current economic climate and the insurance industry has had to understand that this industry needs specialist coverage.

 Below are examples of typical things that could go wrong for recruitment agencies: